 We’d all like to avoid folly, wouldn’t we?

 Avoiding stupidity is easier than seeking brilliance.
-And it doesn’t take a genius.
+It doesn’t take a genius.
 Only a few simple ideas.

 Philosopher Bertrand Russell (1872-1970) offers some advice, which will not keep us from all error but will help us navigate away from obvious error.